Skip to content

 Pinchy agents can only access files inside the /data/ directory in the container.
 To make your documents available, you mount host directories into subdirectories of /data/ using Docker volumes.

-All agent-accessible files live under /data/ inside the Pinchy container.
-This path is a Docker volume by default (pinchy-data), but you can bind-mount additional host directories as subdirectories.
+All agent-accessible files live under /data/ inside the OpenClaw container.
+Pinchy’s pinchy-files plugin runs inside OpenClaw and reads files from that path.
+The pinchy-data named volume is mounted there by default, but you can bind-mount additional host directories as subdirectories.

 This convention provides a clear boundary: anything under /data/ is potentially accessible to agents (depending on their permissions), and nothing outside /data/ is.

-To mount a local folder, add a bind mount under the pinchy service’s volumes section:
+To mount a local folder, add a bind mount under the openclaw service’s volumes section:

 services: